There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 West half of the mural

-This section contains the important subject of labor, as well as the ranching lifestyle and women’s fight for the vote in independence, with suffragists walking through a real door.
+Here is the important subject of labor, as well as the ranching lifestyle and women’s fight for the vote in independence, with suffragists walking through a real door.
 Wine-making is featured in excellence, and the marijuana economy beginning with the back-to-the-land movement of the sixties in the love panel.
 Creativity features SPACE theater (which is the beloved building originally housing St. Mary of the Angels Catholic Church), creative dancers (all portraits), local musicians and – in the Renaissance tradition – my depiction of myself painting the painting in the painting. (not a typo!)